microsoft/TypeScript-wiki/Basic-Types.md

 # Enum

 A helpful addition to the standard set of datatypes from JavaScript is the 'enum'.
-Like languages like C#, an enum is a way of giving more friendly names to sets of numeric values. [test](#Boolean)
+Like languages like C#, an enum is a way of giving more friendly names to sets of numeric values.

 ```TypeScript
 enum Color {Red, Green, Blue};